CoEDL/react-learn/redux-toy/README.md

 # Redux toy app

-Redux is a one-way flow of data.
+Redux is way of handling data globally in your app, and provides a safe way design state-based apps.
+Redux enforces a one-way flow of data (TODO more on that).

 Actions are dispatched to the reducer, which returns a new state.
 The state is made available to the app components by the store.

 ## To run this app